123xiaohuihui/Aseland/README.md

 Asexuality, sometimes considered a lack of sexual orientation, is a low/absent desire for sexual activity and a lack of sexual attraction to anyone.
 Here we are building a dating web/mobile app to help the asextual population in China to look for romantic non-sexual partnership.

+The development progress can be seen at [Project logs](https://github.com/Jianyi-Ren/Aseland/tree/master/Document/Project%20Log)

-If you are interested, please contact Jianyi at Bassethound(wechat) or jianyiren@gmail.com
+This is an open source APP.
+If you are interested in contributing, please contact Jianyi at Bassethound(wechat) or jianyiren@gmail.com

 #### 中文简介
 准备给无性恋小组社区搭一个Web/Mobile APP